 Louisa County Public Schools serves more than 1,400 high school students, both in-person and virtually.
-Due to economic and infrastructure factors, many of Louisa’s students don’t have the exposure to the experiences and information that could inspire them to pursue high-tech careers.
-More than 40% of Louisa County High School students are economically disadvantaged and 35% of students do not have access to reliable internet.
-This program will therefore identify and offer the strategies and resources needed to grow the rate of student enrollment.
+Due to economic and infrastructure factors, many of Louisa’s students have historically lacked access to the experiences and information that could inspire them to pursue high-tech careers.
+More than 40% of Louisa County High School students are economically disadvantaged, and 35% of students do not have access to reliable internet.

 How to get in touch: